-This exemption is available to salaried individuals as they get House Rent allowance.
+This exemption is available to salaried individuals as they get House Rent Allowance.
 Most of the employers give HRA to their employees.
 This allowance is given to compensate the rent expense of an employee.

 This HRA is not fully taxable.
 Rather most part of the HRA is considered as the tax free income.
 Note, 100% of the HRA is not tax free.
 The Tax-free part of the HRA is calculated on the basis of a formula.

 Like HRA, Leave travel allowance is also tax free.
 Employers give you leave travel allowance as part of remuneration.
 However, this tax-free income also comes with some condition.
-You can avail the tax benefit of LTA only two time in a block of 4 years.
+You can avail the tax benefit of LTA only two times in a block of 4 years.

 Other Allowances and perks

 Employers give many allowances and perks to their employees.
 These benefits also enjoy tax concession.
-A certain part of such allowances are considered for income tax exemptions.
+A certain part of such allowances is considered for income tax exemptions.
 Examples of such benefits are given below.